What’s the Difference Between HMO and PPO Plans?

 Contact us

 For example, if you get a skin rash, you wouldn’t go straight to a dermatologist.
-You would first go to your primary care physician, who‘d examine you.
-If your primary care physician can’t help you, he or she will give you a referral to a trusted dermatologist in your network that will.
+You would first go to your primary care provider, who‘d examine you.
+If your primary care provider can’t help you, he or she will give you a referral to a trusted dermatologist in your network that will.

-Coordinating all your health care through your primary care physician means less paperwork and lower health care costs for everyone.
+Coordinating all your health care through your primary care provider means less paperwork and lower health care costs for everyone.

 For example, if you get a skin rash, you wouldn’t go straight to a dermatologist.
-You would first go to your primary care physician, who‘d examine you.
-If your primary care physician can’t help you, he or she will give you a referral to a trusted dermatologist in your network that will.
+You would first go to your primary care provider, who‘d examine you.
+If your primary care provider can’t help you, he or she will give you a referral to a trusted dermatologist in your network that will.

-Coordinating all your health care through your primary care physician means less paperwork and lower health care costs for everyone.
+Coordinating all your health care through your primary care provider means less paperwork and lower health care costs for everyone.

 Which one is right for me?